 Every business, bar none, has certain traffic channels that convert much better than other traffic channels.

-For example, you’ll be proud to know that clients I receive as a result of posting these guest articles on the Visual Website Optimizer blog tend to be much higher quality than those I get from something like pay per click campaigns.
+For example, you’ll be proud to know that clients I receive as a result of posting these guest articles on the VWO blog tend to be much higher quality than those I get from something like pay per click campaigns.